jdh4/software_testing/02_unittest/README.md

 # Example

-Consider a simple implemenation of a function to compute the area of a circle:
+Consider a simple implemenation of a function to compute the area of a circle (`circle_area.py)`:

 ```python
 import math